Fire OS 8 is the latest (2022) Operating System (OS) for Fire tablets. It was announced on May 18, 2022.

 Which devices are running Fire OS 8?

-Currently, only the 12th Gen (released in 2022) tablets, Fire 7 and Fire HD 8, are running Fire OS 8.
+Currently, only the 12th Gen (released in 2022) tablets, Fire 7, Fire HD 8. and Fire Max 11, are running Fire OS 8.
 Unlikely, Amazon will update existing tablets to this new Fire OS version, based on the updating policy for Foire tablets of the last few generations.

 So, the list of devices with Fire OS 8 includes: